-The first step to registering your foreign corporation is to check and make sure that your desired corporation name is available.
+The first step to registering your foreign corporation is to make sure your desired corporate name is available.
 There are a few ways you can do this in Texas.
 You can call the Texas Secretary of State’s Business and Public Filings Clerk at (512) 463-5555.
-You can email the Secretary of State Clerks at firstname.lastname@example.org.
-Or you can use the Texas’ SOSdirect Web Portal to do a search for your the name of your corporation.
-This is the quickest method, however, it does cost $1 for each search.
+You can email the Secretary of State Clerks at email@example.com.
+Or you can use the Texas’ SOSDirect Web Portal to do a search for your the name of your corporation.
+This is the quickest method—however, it does cost $1 for each search.

 To accurately complete the Texas Application for Registration, you will need to provide the following information:

-— The name and address of your Texas registered agent (you are required to have one)
+- The name and address of your Texas registered agent.

 If you file via mail, the Application for Registration (along with a copy) should be mailed to: